Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: BACKGROUND

 As proposed in \cite{DBLP:journals/ai/SuttonPS99}, an option $Z \in \mathcal{Z}$ can be described with three components: an initiation set $I_Z \subseteq \mathcal{S}$, an intra-option policy $\pi_Z(A|S): \mathcal{S} \times \mathcal{A} \rightarrow [0,1]$, and a termination function $ \beta_Z(S): \mathcal{S} \rightarrow [0,1]$.
 An option $Z$ is available in state $S$ if and only if $S \in I_Z$.
 Once the option is taken, actions are selected according to $\pi_Z$ until it terminates stochastically according to $\beta_Z$, i.e., the termination probability at the current state.
 A new option will be activated in this call-and-return style by a high-level policy $\pi_\mathcal{Z}(Z|S): \mathcal{S} \times \mathcal{Z} \rightarrow [0,1]$ once the last option terminates.
 In this way, $\pi_\mathcal{Z}(Z|S)$ and $\pi_Z(A|S)$ constitute a hierarchical policy for a certain task.
 However, it's inconvenient to deal with the initiation set $I_Z$ and termination function $\beta_Z$ while learning this hierarchical policy.
 Thus, in \cite{DBLP:conf/nips/ZhangW19a, DBLP:conf/icml/JingH0MKGL21}, they adopt the one-step option framework.
 It's assumed that each option is available in each state, i.e., $I_Z=\mathcal{S}, \forall Z \in \mathcal{Z}$.
 Also, the high-level and low-level (i.e., intra-option) policy are redefined as $\pi_{\theta}$ and $\pi_{\phi}$ respectively:

 where $Z'$ denotes the option in the last time step and $\delta_{Z=Z'}$ is the indicator function.
 We can see that if the previous option terminates (with probability $\beta_{Z'}(S)$), the agent will select a new option according to $\pi_{\mathcal{Z}}(Z|S)$; otherwise, it will stick to $Z'$.
 With the new definition and assumption, we can optimize the hierarchical policy $\pi_{\theta}$ and $\pi_{\phi}$ without the extra need to justify the exact beginning and breaking condition of each option.
 Nevertheless, $\pi_{\theta}(Z|S, Z')$ still includes two separate parts, i.e., $\beta_{Z'}(S)$ and $\pi_{\mathcal{Z}}(Z|S)$, and due to the indicator function, the update gradients of $\pi_{\mathcal{Z}}$ will be blocked/gated by the termination function $\beta_{Z'}(S)$.
 In this case, the authors of \cite{li2020skill} propose to marginalize the termination function away, and instead implement $\pi_{\theta}(Z|S, Z')$ as an end-to-end neural network (NN) with the Multi-Head Attention (MHA) mechanism \cite{DBLP:conf/nips/VaswaniSPUJGKP17} which enables their algorithm to temporally extend options in the absence of the termination function.
-We provide more details on MHA and the structure design of $\pi_{\theta}$ and $\pi_{\phi}$ in Appendix \ref{mha}.
+We provide more details on MHA and the structure design of $\pi_{\theta}$ and $\pi_{\phi}$ in Appendix \ref{mha} \footnote{All the appendices are available in the extended version of our paper at \href{https://github.com/LucasCJYSDL/HierAIRL/blob/main/ICRA.pdf}{https://github.com/LucasCJYSDL/HierAIRL/blob/main/ICRA.pdf}}.
 With the marginalized one-step option framework, we only need to train the two NN-based policy, i.e., $\pi_{\theta}$ and $\pi_{\phi}$.
-In particular, we adopt the Hierarchical Reinforcement Learning (HRL) algorithm, i.e., SA, proposed in \cite{li2020skill} to learn $\pi_{\theta}$ and $\pi_{\phi}$.
-Given that we don't have access to the environmental rewards, the return function in the HRL setting is instead calculated based on the directed information and AIRL objective terms which will be introduced in Section \ref{PA}.
+In particular, we adopt the Hierarchical Reinforcement Learning algorithm, i.e., SA, proposed in \cite{li2020skill} to learn $\pi_{\theta}$ and $\pi_{\phi}$.